-- a reference to the face - the Nonce in the last Interest packet from this face - the timestamp on which the last Interest packet from this face arrives - the last Interest packet
+- the Nonce in the last Interest packet from this face - the timestamp on which the last Interest packet from this face arrives - the last Interest packet

 An in-record is inserted or updated by incoming Interest pipeline (Section 4.2.1).
 All in-records are deleted by incoming Data pipeline (Section 4.3.1) when a pending Interest is satisfied.